NatronGitHub/openfx-misc/README.md

 * HistEqCImg: Equalize the luminance histogram.
 * HSVToolOFX: Adjust hue, saturation and brightnes, or perform color replacement.
 * InvertOFX: Inverse the selected channels.
+* Log2LinOFX: Convert from/to the logarithmic space used by Cineon files
 * Math/AddOFX: Add a constant to the selected channels.
 * Math/ClipTestOFX: Draw zebra stripes on all pixels outside of the specified range.
 * Math/ColorMatrixOFX: Multiply the RGBA channels by an arbitrary 4x4 matrix.
 * Math/GammaOFX: Apply gamma function to the selected channels.
 * Math/MultiplyOFX: Multiply the selected channels by a constant.
+* PLogLinOFX: Convert between linear and log representations using the Josh Pines log conversion.
 * Quantize: Reduce the number of color levels with posterization or dithering.
 * SaturationOFX: Modify the color saturation of an image.
 * Transform/RGBToHSV and HSVToRGB: Convert to/from HSV color representation.